Remmy195/TimeSeriesBootstrap.jl/README.md

 # TimeSeriesBootstrap.jl
 ## This project is still in dev and not quite stable

-This project implements a **block bootstrap sampling framework** and validation methods for evaluating time series data.
+TimeSeriesBootstrap.jl implements a **block bootstrap sampling framework** and validation methods for evaluating time series data.

 ---